JaneLeeAug/DETR-object-detection/README.md

 * coco_panoptic_path: Path to the label files.
 * resume: Path to the pre-trained weight file of step 1.

+#### 3. Change the directory of the dataset to the format shown in below
+path/to/coco/

+   train2017/       # train images

+   val2017/         # val images

+   annotations/

+      instances_train2017.json

+      instances_val2017.json

 #### 3. Start trainin
    ```bash
    python3 main.py